NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans.

-The third colour from bottom is blue.
+The third colour from the bottom is blue.

-So we have to rotate the prism upside down so that blue comes at the third position from top.
+So we have to rotate the prism upside down so that blue comes at the third position from the top.
 We can do this as follows:

-Therefore option (ii) is correct
+Therefore, option (ii) is correct

 Question:4